 During quick preheat function, the bake burner will cycle on and off.
-The convection fan will turn on and stay on until quick preheat is canceled and turn on and off as needed during cooking.
+The convection fan will turn on and stay on until quick preheat is canceled.
 Depending on your preference for doneness cooking times may vary.
 Watch food closely.

 Important: